abo-abo/helm-make/README.md

 ### Description

 A call to `helm-make` will give you a `helm` selection of this directory Makefile's targets.
 Selecting a target will call `compile` on it.
 You can cancel as usual with `C-g`.
+Support is provided for the various flavors of Make tools, as well as the Ninja build tool.

 ### Install